DS4200-Fall21-Sec02/ic-01/README.md

 ## Submission

-* Be sure to push all changes to your repo and follow all instructions above.
+* Be sure to push all changes to GitHub and follow all instructions above.
-* For this portion of your assignment **submit a clickable URL to your GitHub repository** (not your GitHub Page).
+* Follow instructions on Gradescope to submit this assignment.